 Look them in the eye and ask for their commitment.
 Step up the effect by doing it in a formal setting and, better still, in front of other colleagues.
 Amplify it to the max by doing it in writing.
 Then, courteously remind them of their commitment two or three times in the run-up to your deadline.

 The “Eight out of Ten Cat Owners” Principle

 In my childhood, a UK TV advert asserted that “Eight out of ten cat owners, who expressed a preference, said their cat prefers…” Why did this advert work?
-Well, because despite loving their pets, few cat or dog owners taste their pet’s food.
+Well, despite loving their pets, few cat or dog owners taste their pet’s food.
 So how do they know what to buy?
-But, if other loving pet owners have made their choice, then perhaps the safest option is to go with their judgement.
+But, if other loving pet owners have made their choice, then perhaps the safest option is to go with their judgment.
 This is known as social proof and, where the stakes are low and we think we are like the crowd, then we feel good doing what they do.
 It saves making a decision for ourselves.

 The “Follow Me” Effect

 People like to follow crowds, and leaders too.
 So, if you show enough confidence in yourself, and confidently expect people to follow, they often will.
 Leading from the front or role model leadership is a powerful persuader.
 Often, the most powerful way to deploy this is to not even ask, just do.

 WAM stands for “What about me?”
 This is the most basic persuader of all: self-interest.
 Where you can properly align your request with my self-interest, I will comply readily.
 So put yourself in other people’s shoes and ask, “What’s in it for you?”
 When you understand the answer, you will have the basis for easy motivation and persuasion.
 This is the fundamental approach to the influence aspect of stakeholder engagement.

 The “Who are You to Tell Me?”
 Principle